- Luke 9:10-17

 - Jesus asked them another question, “What do you have, go and see?”
 (Mark 6:38)

 - They found a boy with five loaves of bread and two fishes.

-- How can few pieces of loaves and fishes feed the 5000?
+- How can a few pieces of loaves and fishes feed about 10,000 people (including women and children)?
 It is impossible, totally inadequate, but that is all they had.

-- Jesus prepared them for Miracle – All were hungry, he didn’t want chaos, disorder, shoving, pushing.
+- Jesus prepared them for a miracle – All were hungry, he didn’t want chaos, disorder, shoving, or pushing.
 So he directed them to have all the people sit down in groups.
-(Example of miracle in an orderly fashion, our God is the God of order.)
+(Our God is the God of order.)

 - Disciples might not have understood, what he was going to do?
 But they followed his orders nonetheless.

 - Many times, God wants us to act in faith, even when we do not understand it.